parttimehacker/clock/README.md

 This is my updated **Raspberry Pi** project that implements an 24 hour clock server and MQTT-to-HTTP translator for my "do it yourself home automation" system.
 The application requires **Raspbian OS** and is written in **python3**.
 I usually create a **systemd service** so the application runs at boot.

 ## Installation:
-Installation is a two step process.
+Installation is a three step process.
 First clone the repository, and then install dependent software with the **requiements.txt** file.

 - Step 1 - clone this repository
 ```